- Home

 Implementation

 - Science is taught in Early Years through the 'Understanding the World' strand of the Early Years statutory framework.
-They are given opportunity to explore scientific concepts through structured play activities.
+They are given the opportunity to explore scientific concepts through structured play activities.

 - Objectives are planned to ensure a progression of skills across the school using the National Curriculum for guidance.